Advanced Passenger Train: Further development

-Re-entry, demise
+Re-entry - and demise

 The APT-P trains were quietly reintroduced into service in mid-1984, but not mentioned as such on any of the timetables; passengers would find out if they were taking APT only when it arrived at the platform.
 These trains proved to work well, the problems having apparently been corrected.
 However, the political and managerial will to continue the project and build the projected 140 mph capable APT-S production vehicles had evaporated.

 Meanwhile, HST entered service as the InterCity 125 in 1976 and proved to be an all-round success.
 Its diesel operation and slightly lower speeds also meant it could operate on more of BR's network.
 Pressure to abandon APT in favour of HST was continual.
 Supporters of the APT were increasingly isolated, and the system was removed from service in the winter of 1985/6.
 This was made formal in 1987, when the trains were broken up and sent to museums.

 One APT-P set was kept at Glasgow Shields depot and found use once or twice as an EMU to take journalists from Glasgow Central to Anderston railway station and back, for the Scottish Exhibition and Conference Centre.
 A second APT-P was stored in a siding behind Crewe Works.
 The Glasgow APT-P and the third APT-P were scrapped without publicity.

 Examination

 The failure of the APT project saw extensive reporting in the 1980s, and has remained a topic of some discussion since then.
 Writers generally agree that the technical aspects of the design were largely solved by the time of their second service introduction, and put most of the blame for the delays on the shifting management structures and infighting within BR between APT and HST.
 There have also been concerns that carrying out development within BR was a major problem of its own, because this meant their industrial partners had no buy-in and their years of practical experience were being ignored.

 The development timeline is also a topic of considerable discussion.
-It is useful to contrast the APT project with the Canadian LRC; LRC began development at the same time as APT, developed a unique active tilting system of its own, and entered production in the late 1970s.
+In comparison, the Canadian LRC train began development at the same time as APT, developed a unique active tilting system of its own, and entered production in the late 1970s.
 Like APT, LRC also faced teething problems that took some time before they were solved, and was subject to some press chiding over these failures.
 Unlike APT, LRC had no competition and management was in a hurry to remove the Turbo from service.
 The system was given the time it needed to mature with no serious possibility of cancellation.

 The slow pace of APT development has been blamed on the shoestring budget of £50 million over 15 years, although the press of the era dismissed this as too high.
 This number has been compared to the roughly £100 million spent by British Leyland to develop the Austin Mini Metro, a project that was technically trivial in comparison to APT.